-Licenses may then be assigned as needed from the Assets tab.
+Licenses then may be assigned as needed on the Assets tab.

 8.4 Create a data center object and add hosts

 A data center object needs to be created before hosts can be added.
 This guide uses a single data center object named Datacenter.